 How this variable is created

 Responses to the sex question are captured from mark box responses on the form so the risk of processing error is minimal.
-Male, female, and non-binary sex are the three options.
+Male, female and non-binary sex are the three options.
 A person can select one response only or they can select more than one response (male and non-binary sex, or female and non-binary sex).
 The online Census form allows respondents who select the non-binary sex response to provide further information.
 This field is optional and can be used to describe the circumstances specific to the person responding.

 History and changes

-A question on Sex has been asked at every Census since 1911.
+A question on sex has been asked at every Census since 1911.

 In 2016, respondents had the option to respond as 'other sex'.
-If a person wanted to identify as other than male or female, they were instructed to call the Census Inquiry Service for information on how to identify on the Census forms.
-To respond online, they were given specific login details to access an alternate form which allowed them to select 'other' and could enter in information in a 'please specify' text.
-To respond on paper form, they were instructed to write on the right-hand side of the response area and these were checked manually to record a respondent's 'other sex' category.
+If a person wanted to identify as other than male or female, they were instructed to call the Census Inquiry Service for information on how to identify on Census forms.
+To respond online, they were given specific login details to access an alternate form which allowed them to select 'other' and enter in information in a 'please specify' text box.
+To respond on a paper form, they were instructed to write on the right-hand side of the response area and these were checked manually to record a respondent's 'other sex' category.

 Data use considerations

-The question on the Census asks about a person’s sex, which is based on their sex characteristics, such as their chromosomes, hormones, and reproductive organs.
+The question on the Census asks about a person’s sex, which is based on their sex characteristics, such as their chromosomes, hormones and reproductive organs.

 Feedback from respondents and members of the LGBTIQ+ community during Census enumeration identified some confusion on how to answer the question for people who are gender diverse, gender non-binary or transgender.
-It is likely therefore that some respondents answered based on their gender identity rather than their biological sex.
-Research undertaken by the ABS in developing the sex question for the Census, suggests that this was also the case in previous Censuses.
+It is therefore likely that some respondents answered based on their gender identity rather than their biological sex.
+Research undertaken by the ABS in developing the sex question for the Census suggests that this was also the case in previous censuses.
 This is not able to be quantified for respondents who selected a binary sex response, for example a person born male but living as a woman for many years may select ‘female’ as their response, noting this may be balanced out with respondents who were born female but living as a man and selecting ‘male’ as their response.